comp-physics/roseNNa/README.md

 This example program links to the roseNNa library, parses the model inputs, and runs inference on the loaded library.
 Only four lines are required to use the library: `use rosenna`, `call initialize()`, and `call use_model(args)`.

+## Further documentation

+Please see [this document](https://github.com/comp-physics/roseNNa/blob/master/instructions/opensource.md) on how to extend roseNNa to new network models and [this ducment](https://github.com/comp-physics/roseNNa/blob/master/instructions/methodology.md) on the details of the roseNNa pipeline.

 ## Compiling roseNNa

-* `fLibrary/` holds the core library files that recreate the model and link it to your program.
+`fLibrary/` holds the library files that recreate the model.
-Its `Makefile` compiles all core files and creates the library.
-Specificially, it first pre-processes the model
+It has a `Makefile` that first pre-processes the model:
 ```make
     preprocess: modelParserONNX.py
         # arg1 = model structure file (.onnx format)